Document Type : Research

 Main Subjects

-• BonJour, Laurence, (2010), Epistemology Classic Problems and Contemporary Responses Second Edition, the Rowman & Littlefield Publishing Group, New York
+BonJour, L. (2010), Epistemology Classic Problems and Contemporary Responses, New York: The Rowman & Littlefield Publishing Group.

-• Lemos, Noah (2007) An Introduction to the Theory of Knowledge, Cambridge University Press, New York
+Lemos, N. (2007), An Introduction to the Theory of Knowledge, New York: Cambridge University Press.